Zayu County

-In 1950, Zayul County was the epicenter of a devastating earthquake.
+History

+During the period of the Tibetan Empire, a government office was set up here.
+In 1371, the Phagmodrupa dynasty established the Kemai Zong.
+In 1912, Kemai County was established, and the county seat was moved to Gyigang (skyid sgang), which was under the jurisdiction of the Governor of Domai of Tibet.
+In 1954, it was assigned to Qamdo Prefecture (昌都专区), and in 1960, it was changed to Sangngak Cho County (gsang sngag chos rdzong, 桑昂曲县).
+In May 1966, it was renamed as Zayu County.
+The county seat was located in Zhowagoin Town, and it was under the jurisdiction of the prefecture-level Qamdo Region (昌都地区).
+In 1986, it was assigned to Nyingchi Prefecture.

 Geography

 Zayul County is located in an area of highly varying topography, lying just south of the Tibetan Plateau in the mountainous region east of the Himalayas where the Transhimalayas transition to the Hengduan Mountains.
 Specifically, the county straddles the southern parts of the Baxoila Range, the eastern parts of the Kangri Karpo mountains, and the eastern parts of the Mishmi Hills.
-Elevations generally decrease from northwest to southeast, with a maximal variation of 3600 m: in the county, areas near the southern border have an elevation of 1400 m, while there are 10 peaks over 5000 m, the highest being Kawagarbo in the Meili Xue Shan at 6740 m.
+Elevations generally decrease from northwest to southeast, with a maximal variation of 3600 m: in the county, including Arunachal Pradesh areas near the southern border have an elevation of 1400 m, while there are 10 peaks over 5000 m, the highest being Kawagarbo in the Meili Xue Shan at 6740 m.
 The county has an average elevation of 2300 m.
 The primary rivers are the Zayul River through the central parts of the county and Nu River (Salween) in the east.

 The county has an area of 31305 km2.
 Besides India, Burma, and Yunnan, it borders Zogang County to the north and Mêdog County to the southwest.